Peer-reviewed Journal Articles

 Cheng, YE (2011) Translocal geographies: spaces, places, connections – By Katherine Brickell and Ayona Datta, Reviewed in Localities, 1, 261-266.

 Cheng, YE (2017) Is private higher education in Singapore a ‘second chance option?
 Channel News Asia.
 17 September.

 Manuscripts in Progress

-Educational Friction: Differentiated Pathways, Provisional Im/mobilities, and Value Recuperation in Singapore’s Educational Mobility Circuit.
-To be considered for Special Issue in Journal of Intercultural Studies.
+Educational friction among Singapore’s private degree students: striated routes, transitions velocity, and value recuperation.
+To be considered for Special Issue in Journal of Intercultural Studies. (submitted)